 I came up with story ideas, shared them with a friend, writing in my spiral notebook because all I had was an old desktop that didn’t have Word in it.
 I wrote articles through emails, sending them to my editor that way.
 I had no money.
 None.
 I had to borrow from my parents just to pay off my monthly credit card bill of $65 dollars a month.

 Then–I joined a book club.
 The Austenites was a group of girls who read Jane Austen spinoffs.
 It was fun getting together to chat about all things Mr. Darcy.
-But when Fifty Shades of Grey came about, it changed the course of everything.
+But when Fifty Shades of Grey came about it changed the course of everything.
 I heard about this book through a friend of mine.
 It wasn’t even available in stores.
 I bought it for $0.99 cents on my large HP pad on Amazon.
 I didn’t have a smartphone, no Kindle, and the books weren’t published yet.
 I read the series, got hooked, had everyone in my book club read it, and knew that one day it would be made into a film.
-We shared our ideas of who we saw as Mr. Grey, and in that was born my Facebook page–Christian Grey Fan Page.
+We shared our ideas of who we saw as Mr. Grey (the casting director in me), and in that was born my Facebook page–Christian Grey Fan Page.
 I moved to Austin, and soon connected with the person who helped me find my path….

 My Fairy Godmother…